 Imagine the Father of Our Country whistling for his hound, Sweetlips...or rubbing the ears of his coach dog, a Dalmatian named Madame Moose.
 When it came to pooches, George Washington had a sense of humor – and a tender side, too.

-During his lifetime, Washington kept almost every group of dog recognized today by the American Kennel Club.
+During his lifetime, Washington kept dogs from pretty much each of the seven groups (Sporting Group; Working Group; Herding Group; Hound Group; Terrier Group; Toy Group; and Non-Sporting Group) into which the modern American Kennel Club divides the more than 100 breeds they recognize.
 Records show that he owned French hounds Tipsy, Mopsey, Truelove, and Ragman - just to name a few.
 Greyhounds, Newfoundlands, Briards, and various types of spaniels, terriers, and toys also called the estate home.

 And they too probably had awesome names.

 An avid fox hunter, Washington’s pack of hounds were provided with shelter and fresh water from a spring running through a kennel, which was located about 100 yards south of the original family tomb.
 The General personally inspected the kennel each morning and evening and took time to visit with his dogs.

 Other Washington family members loved tail-waggers, too.
 Mrs. Washington’s youngest granddaughter Eleanor (Nelly) Custis doted on her small pet spaniel named Frisk, who was probably similar to the popular Cavalier King Charles Spaniel breed today.

 Dogs brought comic relief to the Washington clan, as seen in the infamous tale of the beloved (and brazen) French hound, Vulcan.